VoltLang/Docs/doc/tvpl/c3-steps.md

 You can use functions from imported modules too.
 In fact, `import watt.io;` imports a module from the *Watt* standard library (a 'library' is a collection of useful modules) that contains the `writeln` function we've been using to output values!

+## Comments

+Comments is text that is ignored by the compiler, where you can put notes for yourself, or other people that will read your code.
+Volt has three kinds of comments:

+	// The single line comments applies from the '//' until the end of the line.

+	/* The multiline comments apply from the '/*', until
+	 * the closing sequences, which is that, but reversed.
+	 */

+	/+ Nested multiline comments are like the above, but /+ they can be nested +/ this is still a comment. +/

 ## Getting Input

 Getting input typed from the user will be useful for some of the examples in the next chapter.
 We can use the `readln` function, also found in `watt.io` to get it.
 When `readln` is called, the program will stop and wait for the user to input some text and then press enter.
 Once they do, any text that they have written will be returned in a string.